tsyroid/config-core/WHERE.md

 - [x] I have rofi running (bare) with ZERO extra config.
 - [x] I have used (cleanly --> no dureitis (sp?) leftover): $TERMINAL=kitty; $browser=brave
 - [x] I have (repeatedly) ZERO errors on Hyprland exit (to TTY)
-- [ ] Intend to reboot, restart, and generally heavily use/test everything to-date.
+- [x] Intend to reboot, restart, and generally heavily use/test everything to-date.
 NO GREMLINS!
+- [x] Drop in (more gooder) replacement for Rofi -- compliments titus-hyprland.
+- [x] Above tested superficially; no errors.
+Using default config, no changes.
+- [ ] Add exec-once module to Hyprland